-CIS 101. (formerly 146) BUSINESS SOFTWARE APPLICATIONS.
-Industry standard software including spreadsheets, database management systems, personal information management, the Internet, and word processing will be studied in depth.
+spreadsheets, database management systems, personal information management, the Internet, and word processing will be studied in depth.
 The capabilities, limitations and special features of operating systems are studied.
 Extensive out-of-class computer work is necessary.
 Prerequisites: successful completion of or exemption from MAT 023, MAT 024, ENG 100/WAC 011, ENG 101/RCA 021 and the computer literacy requirement.
 Format: 3 hours lecture and 1 hour tutorial.
 (F, S, SUM I).

 CIS 121.
 DATA MANAGEMENT CONCEPTS.
 Designed to familiarize students with the capabilities of Data Base Management Software (DBMS) products.
 Emphasis is on products used with microcomputers.
 Instruction on application requirements and capabilities of various DBMS products, and the application of DBMS to solve data organization problems.
 Extensive out-of-class computer work is required.
 Prerequisites: CIS 300 and CIS 101 (CIS 101 may be taken concurrently.)
 (F).
+3 credits

 CIS 210. (formerly 110) BUSINESS INFORMATION SYSTEMS.
 Provides the knowledge necessary to understand and manage computers and information within contemporary business environments.
 Procedures for evaluating, testing and selecting appropriate software and hardware systems are considered.
 Ethical issues and human factors in information systems are considered.
-Prerequisites: (CIS 101 or CSC 117) and BUS 112.
+Prerequisites: (CIS 101 or CSC 117) and BUS 112 or HOS 101.
 Format: Three hours lecture.
 (F, S, SUM II).